Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Nonlocality Analysis

 \subsection{Revisit of Positive Definiteness}

-In Section 4.5, we discuss the positive definiteness of the local eddy viscosity tensor $D^0_{jilk}$.
-Due to the leading-order truncation of the eddy viscosity kernel, $D_{jilk}$, our result indicated that the local eddy viscosity tensor was not positive definite near the walls.
-In this section, we introduce the full kernel and see if including the nonlocality restores the semi-positive definite condition.
+In Section 3.5, we discuss the positive definiteness of the local eddy viscosity tensor $D^0_{ijkl}$.
+Due to the leading-order truncation of the eddy viscosity kernel, $D_{ijkl}$, our result indicated that the local eddy viscosity tensor was not positive definite near the walls.
+In this section, we introduce the full kernel and examined whether including the nonlocality restores the semi-positive definite condition.

-Using the full eddy viscosity kernel expression and applying the fact that there exist only one nonzero velocity gradient in the turbulent channel flow, the turbulent production can be written as the following:
+Using the full eddy viscosity kernel expression and applying the fact that only one component of the velocity gradient tensor is nonzero, the turbulent production in Equation~\ref{eq:production} can be written as the following: